 John Phillips didn’t hesitate for a moment.
 He was relieved DeMarcus was all right.
 What the boy had done was serious, and there would have to be serious discipline as a result, perhaps even expulsion, but DeMarcus was still a 15-year-old boy, and that had to be taken into account.
 As principal, he needed to know why the had behaved as he had.
 John had taken the time to check and found that DeMarcus had never had any kind of disciplinary problems in all his years in school, right from kindergarten till the present.
 He really needed to talk to the young man as a necessary first step for whatever came next.

 The meeting in the School Superintendent’s office was different this time.
 More people were involved.
-Mark Rawlings announced, for the record, that those present besides himself were John Phillips; Ruth Hayes; Phyllis Satterly; Peter Chow, the school district’s attorney; Mrs. Hodges, the school nurse; Barb Thallinger; Thomas Madison, Darren Cassidy and DeMarcus Cullman, students of the high school and in Miss Satterly’s English class; and Lyndon Hatch, another Bordington High student.
+Mark Rawlings announced, for the record, that those present besides himself were John Phillips; Ruth Hayes; Phyllis Satterly; Peter Chow, the school district’s attorney; Mrs. Hodges, the school nurse; Barb Thallinger; Thomas Madison, Darren Cassidy and DeMarcus Cullman, all three of them students in Miss Satterly’s English class; and Lyndon Hatch, another Bordington High student.

 Rather than sit around the conference table, the group was assembled in chairs in front of Mark Rawlings desk.
 The chairs were set in a wide semicircle.